 The new international regulatory framework for banks, Basel III, has been developed and includes requirements regarding regulatory capital, liquidity, leverage ratio and counterparty credit risk measurements.
 In December 2010, the Basel Committee issued the first version of the Basel III framework and a revised version was issued in June 2012.
 On 26 June 2013, the European parliament and Council adopted a legislative package (known as CRD IV) for the implementation of the Basel III framework in the European Union and to strengthen the regulation of the banking sector.
 CRD IV replaces the current Capital Requirements Directives (2006/48/EC and 2006/49/EC) with a Directive (2013/36/EU) (the CRD IV Directive) and a Regulation ((EU) No. 575/2013) (CRR).
 The global implementation plan of the framework extends throughout 2018.
-The Ministry of Industries and Innovation formed a committee to implement CRD IV in Iceland.
-A bill (no. 990, case 571), amending the Act on Financial Undertakings in order to implement CRD IV in Iceland was introduced on 25 February 2015 before the Icelandic parliament.
-It is still in initial review stage before the Icelandic parliament and has not yet passed into law.
+The Ministry of Industries and Innovation has formed a committee to implement CRD IV in Iceland.
+The timeframe for the implementation has not yet been published.